2023 Most Popular Geological & Earth Sciences Master's Degree Schools in Indiana

 The following schools top our list of the Most Popular Geological & Earth Sciences Master's Degree Colleges.

-Our 2023 rankings named Purdue University - Main Campus the most popular school in Indiana for geological and earth sciences students working on their master’s degree.
-Located in the small city of West Lafayette, Purdue is a public college with a very large student population.
+Our analysis found Purdue University - Main Campus to be the most popular school for geological and earth sciences students who want to pursue a master’s degree in Indiana.
+Located in the small city of West Lafayette, Purdue is a public school with a fairly large student population.

 Of the 11 students majoring in geology at Purdue, 45% are male and 55% are female.